All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 Eleanor eyes met Bran’s suspiciously.
 No doubt she recalled him as a master of bending the truth to fit his own agenda and logic.
 Although he spoke half-truths, his sister agreed to what Bran said.
 Despite his aversion to Thorn Hall’s memories, Bran had returned home because Ella needed him, and she was obviously quite pleased.

 Looking more than a bit irritated and still muttering, Leighton pushed to his feet.
 “If you will excuse me, I believe I will retire to my room.
-Needless to say, I possess correspondence to which to attend.”
+Obviously, I possess correspondence to which to attend.”
 He offered a thick-waisted bow as Bran rose to his own feet.
 “Welcome home, Your Grace,” Horton mumbled.

 “Thank you, Cousin.”
 Bran walked the man to the door.
 Closing it behind Leighton, he turned to his sister.
 “Well, Ella, did I surprise you?”